prometheusresearch/rios.conversion/README.rst

 - rios-redcap

-  Converts a RIOS Instrument and Form to a REDCap Data Dictionary in csv format.
+  Converts a RIOS Instrument, Form, and CalculationSet to a REDCap Data Dictionary in csv format.

 - qualtrics-rios